 Table 2.
-Applica tion Components The online application will prompt applicants of required fields and character limits for each section.
-Category Comment Research/Project Plan Required.
+Application Components The online application will prompt applicants of required fields and character limits for each section.
+Category Research/Project Plan Required.
 Describe the specific aims including the significance, innovation, and approach.
 Provide a bibliography of any references cited and list facilities and other resources.
 Human Subjects Required (if applicable).
 Describe protections for human subjects involved in the research.
 If human subjects will be involved at any time in the research, even if the project protocol has already received IRB approval or is deemed exempt, the applicant must address all human subjects questions in the online application.
 If all questions are not answered, the application will be disqualified.
 Vertebrate Animals Required (if applicable).
 Describe protections for animals involved in the research.
 If vertebrate animals will be used at any time in the research, the applicant must address all vertebrate animals questions in the online application.
 If all questions are not answered, the application will be disqualified.
 Recombinant DNA Molecules Required (if applicable).
 Describe use of recombinant DNA molecules involved in the research.
 Survey Instruments Required (if applicable).
 Survey Instruments must be uploaded as a single document.
 Table, Image, or Graph Optional.
 Upload a single document containing images, graphs, and figures.
 (There is no page limit on the number of images, graphs, and figures).
-Images, graphs, and figures cannot appear in the text of the application but must be uploaded separately in this section.
+Images, graphs, and figures cannot appear in the text of the application, but must be uploaded separately in this section.
 Figure legends need to be included in the document.
 Budget Template Required.
 The budget must explain the planned spending.
 See appendix for template.
 The budget template can be downloaded within the online application system.
 The completed budget template form must be uploaded as a single document.
 When applications involving collaborations with different universities or research institutions, the lead institution should complete the budget form and include collaborating institutions as a contractual expense.
 Budget Narrative Required.
 The Budget Narrative must explain in detail how funds from each budget category will be spent for each year of project funding.
 Letters of Support Required (if applicable).
-If applying for a grant involving Department of Health data, a signed letter of support from the program office which houses the data must be uploaded.
+Researchers conducting behavioral health research involving tobacco cessation and control must include a letter of support from The Tobacco Free Florida Program.
+If applying for a grant involving Department of Health data, a signed letter of support from the program office which houses the data, must be uploaded.
 Letters of support are not required for other types of research.
-Upload a single document in the appropriate upload field.
+Letters must be uploaded as a single document in the appropriate upload field.
 There is no limit to the number of letters of support that may be submitted.

 Table 2.
 Application Components The online application will prompt applicants of required fields and character limits for each section.
-Category Comment Federal Agency Peer Review Summary Statement Required (if a).
+Category Comment Federal Agency Peer Review Summary Statement Required (if applicable).
 If the grant has previously been submitted to a federal funding agency, applicants must upload their Federal Agency Peer Review Summary Statement.
 For this FOA, "high scientific merit" is a percentile ranking of 16th or better or a score of 2 or better for federal funding streams that do not provide a percentile rank with peer review results.
 Reportable Financial Interests Required.
 The Corresponding Principal Investigator must disclose any financial interests that the researcher, the researcher's immediate family, or any other personnel on the project (sub-investigators and research staff) and their immediate families, have related to the research.